-	Some people call this revenge, but it's just one of many ways that a passive-aggressive.
-Person expresses anger or frustration, but not all acts of passive aggression are dangerous.
+Some people call this revenge, but it's just one of many ways that a passive-aggressive to express anger or frustration, but not all acts of passive aggression are dangerous.
 Sometimes passive aggression is small and harmless.
 Some people simply don't know how to express themselves any other way.

 If your partner is passive aggressive on a regular basis, communication is often the answer.
 Tell your friend or partner that it's bothering you and they'll make an effort to change, but what if your friend does it on purpose?
 What if your partner continues to be passive-aggressive even after you've voiced your concerns?
 If this sounds like your situation, you're probably being manipulated.